Sderot: Economy

-Hollandia International, founded in 1981, a company that manufacturers and exports high-end mattresses, moved its sole manufacturing center to Sderot 11 years ago.
-Following the rocket attacks, Hollandia has been forced to relocate.
+Hollandia International, founded in 1981, a company that manufactures and exports high-end mattresses, moved its sole manufacturing center to Sderot in the 1990s.
+After 11 years there, it decided in 2008 to relocate due to rocket attacks that hit the city and the factory.

 The Osem plant in Sderot, opened in 1981, is the region's major employer, with 480 workers.
 170 products are manufactured there, including Bamba, Bisli, Mana Hama instant noodle and rice dishes, instant soup powders, shkedei marak, ketchup and sauces.

-The Menorah Candle factory located in Sderot exports Hanukkah candles all over the world.
+The Menorah Candle factory, located in Sderot, exports Hanukkah candles all over the world.

 Nestlé maintains a research and development facility in Sderot, established in 2002.
 Its production facilities for breakfast cereals are also located in Sderot.

-Amdocs has a plant in the Sderot and an industrial zone is under development.
+Amdocs has a plant in Sderot and an industrial zone is under development.

-In 2012, the government approved nearly $59 million worth of economic benefits for Sderot to strengthen the economy, boost employment and subsidize psycho-social programs for the city's residents.
+In 2012, the government approved nearly $59 million worth of economic benefits for Sderot to strengthen the economy, boost employment, and subsidize psychosocial programs for the city's residents.